krecicki/highlightfactcheck.com/README.md

 4. **Fire up the meme machine:**
    ```
-   npm start
+   flask run
    ```

-5. **Navigate to `http://localhost:3000` in your favorite browser (even if it's Internet Explorer, we won't judge... much).**
+5. **Navigate to `http://localhost:5000` in your favorite browser (even if it's Internet Explorer, we won't judge... much).**

 6. **Start typing your "facts" into the text box.
 Watch as our AI Elon-gates its digital muscles to fact-check your wild claims!**